wintermeyer/phx_tailwind_generators/README.md

 The test: Fire up your Phoenix application with `mix phx.server` and open http://localhost:4000 with your browser.
 Open `lib/example_shop_web/templates/page/index.html.eex` in your editor and search for a `<h1>` or `<p>` element.
 Add `class="text-red-500"` to it and watch it turn red in your browser.

+Of course you have to customize `lib/example_shop_web/templates/layout/app.html.eex` to get a nice layout.
+You find some good examples at https://tailwindui.com

 ### Add CSS for the forms

 We are not 100% there yet because we need some extra CSS for forms.
 But that is done in two steps: